Sitin/compound-controllers/README.md

-takorogo
+takorogo (たころご)
 ========

-At this point it's a playground around CompoundJS refactoring.
+At this point it's just a playground around CompoundJS refactoring.
+The main goal is to create controller engine that will replace kontroller.